 Your Summit Awaits – Adventurer Jaime Clarke challenges us to make our dreams our goal and show gratitude to change our perspectives and our lives.

 NEA Tools & Ideas – Lesson plans, teaching strategies, advice and support, and links to resources all on the NEA website.

 Better Lesson & the Master Teacher Project – Over 16,000 lessons for core subject areas and blended learning!

 The NEA Foundation – Grants, awards, and open-source online courses for educators.

 Every Student Succeeds Act Begins – Information on ESSA (Every Student Succeeds Act) implementation and how to insert educator input into state and district decision-making processes.
 ESSA Overview, a 14-page summary compiled by NEA.

 Using The OAS-ELA To Teach, Assess, & Lead In The ELA Classroom

 Facilitated by NSU’s English Education Specialist Lara Searcy and the Oklahoma State Department of Education’s Secondary ELA Coordinator Josh Flores, this two-hour session is designed to increase understanding of standards-based instruction and assessment and explore resources that aid in implementation of the Oklahoma Academic Standards for English Language Arts.

 On A New Path For Math: Engaging Students With The Oklahoma Academic Standards

 Participants learn what is new in Oklahoma’s standards and experience engaging lessons and strategies that will successfully put you and your students on the new path for math.
-Facilitated by Heather Sparks, assistant principal at Del Crest Middle School in Mid-Del Public Schools and the 2009 Oklahoma Teacher of the Year.
+Facilitated by Heather Sparks, director of student education at Oklahoma City University and the 2009 Oklahoma Teacher of the Year.